huggingface/transformers/docs/source/add_new_model.rst

 To successfully add a model, it is important to understand the interaction between your model and its config, :class:`~transformers.PreTrainedModel`, and :class:`~transformers.PretrainedConfig`.

-Let’s take a look:
+Let's take a look:

 .. image:: ./imgs/transformers_overview.png

 As you can see, we do make use of inheritance in 🤗 Transformers, but we keep the level of abstraction to an absolute minimum.
 There are never more than two levels of abstraction for any model in the library. :obj:`BrandNewBertModel` inherits from :obj:`BrandNewBertPreTrainedModel` which in turn inherits from :class:`~transformres.PreTrainedModel` and that's it.
 As a general rule, we want to make sure that a new model only depends on :class:`~transformers.PreTrainedModel`.
 The important functionalities that are automatically provided to every new model are :meth:`~transformers.PreTrainedModel.from_pretrained` and :meth:`~transformers.PreTrainedModel.save_pretrained`, which are used for serialization and deserialization.
 All of the other important functionalities, such as :meth:`BrandNewBertModelforward` should be completely defined in the new ``modeling_brand_new_bert.py`` script.
-Next, we want to make sure that a model with a specific head layer, such as :obj:`BrandNewBertForMaskedLM` does not inherit from :obj:`BrandNewBertModel`, but rather uses :obj:`BrandNewBertModel` as a component that can be called in its forward pass.
-Every new model requires its configuration class, called :obj:`BrandNewBertConfig`.
-This configuration is always stored as an attribute in the model, and thus can be accessed via the ``config`` attribute:
+Next, we want to make sure that a model with a specific head layer, such as :obj:`BrandNewBertForMaskedLM` does not inherit from :obj:`BrandNewBertModel`, but rather uses :obj:`BrandNewBertModel` as a component that can be called in its forward pass to keep the level of abstraction low.
+Every new model requires a configuration class, called :obj:`BrandNewBertConfig`.
+This configuration is always stored as an attribute in :class:`~transformers.PreTrainedModel`, and thus can be accessed via the ``config`` attribute for all classes inheriting from :obj:`BrandNewBertPreTrainedModel`:

    .. code:: python

       model = BrandNewBertModel.from_pretrained("brandy/brand_new_bert")
       model.config  # model has access to its config

-The config then inherits basic serialization and deserialization functionalities from :class:`~transformers.PretrainedConfig` in the same fashion the model inherits from :class:`~transformers.PreTrainedModel`.
+Similar to the model, the configuration inherits basic serialization and deserialization functionalities from :class:`~transformers.PretrainedConfig`.
+Note that the configuration and the model are always serialized into two different formats - the model to a `pytorch_model.bin` file and the configuration to a `config.json` file.
+Calling :meth:`~transformers.PreTrainedModel.save_pretrained` will automatically call :meth:`~transformers.PretrainedConfig.save_pretrained`, so that both model and configuration are saved.

 Overview of tokenizers